AdaCore/training_material/courses/spark_essentials/150_spark_boundary/04-assumptions.rst

 * All assumptions should be reviewed and validated

-  - Complete list in SPARK Programmer's Guide section 7.3.7
+  - Complete list in SPARK User's Guide section 7.3.7

 * Common assumptions whether or not complete program in SPARK